 Our Girls’ Football Team

 Girls in Ethiopia have less time and freedom to study or play because they are expected to be near the home and are responsible for household chores.
-Our girl’s football team provides a space for girls to play.
+Our girl’s football team provides a space for girls to play and to develop a peer support network.

 girls provided with re-usable period packs